 Defining salient issues

-The UNGP Reporting Framework states that a company’s salient human rights issues are those rights that are at risk of the most severe negative impact through the company’s activities or business relationships.
+Salient human rights issues are those human rights that are at risk of the most severe negative impact through a company's activities or business relationships, according to the UNGP Reporting Framework.
 We have defined our salient human rights issues to be the right to privacy, labor rights and the right to freedom of expression.
-These are highlighted in our CoBE and CoC.
-We identify and manage human rights issues in a number of ways, including Human Rights Impact Assessments (HRIA) in high-risk countries, stakeholder consultations in conjunction with HRIAs, and internal processes such as sales compliance and responsible sourcing.
+Our commitments to address and engage actively in our salient human rights issues are highlighted in our Code of Business Ethics (CoBE) and Code of Conduct (CoC).
+We identify and manage human rights issues in a number of ways, including Human Rights Impact Assessments (HRIA), stakeholder consultations in conjunction with HRIAs, and internal processes such as sensitive business and responsible sourcing.

 Conducting due diligence

 Raising employee awareness about human rights is key to our approach.
-We have a human rights and business e-learning available for all employees and it is mandatory training for certain functions, including Legal Affairs, Security and from the end of 2017 also Corporate Audit.
+We have a human rights and business e-learning available for all employees and it is mandatory training for certain functions, including Legal Affairs, Security and Corporate Audit.
 The training describes human rights issues, opportunities and challenges for Ericsson, international requirements, and key concepts used in the business and human rights framework.